 Now there are a few different potencies of OLE on the market at the moment, from regular strength to super strength (available in liquid or capsules).
 We suggest you go for the super strength varieties and avoid the regular strength.
 The regular strength is not powerful enough in our opinion so you won’t reap the full benefits and will likely just end up wasting your money.

 The best way to take OLE is on a 3 month on 3 month off “cleansing” cycle.
 Or if this is not financially viable for you then you can take it for 3 months then rest for 6 months before going back on for 3 months then resting for 6 months, and so on.
 For dosages, take the highest recommended amount listed on the bottle for full effect and benefit.

 Colloidal silver is yet another very powerful viral, bacterial and fungal eradicator.
-It’s actually one of the most popular home remedies for a sinus infection because it works so well.
-And if you have a cold or the flu virus accompanying your sinus infection, the colloidal silver, combined with the olive leaf extract, will get rid of the virus in a matter of days (even hours in many cases), not weeks!
+It’s actually one of the most popular remedies for a sinus infection because it works so well.
+And if you have a cold or the flu virus accompanying your sinus infection the colloidal silver, combined with the olive leaf extract, will get rid of the virus in a matter of days (even hours in many cases), rather than weeks!